linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/14 International Macro Policy Coordination.md

 International policy coordination is primarily about some form of cooperative relationship between the

-policy-makers/authorities of two or more nations. !us, international policy coordination does not directly
+policy-makers/authorities of two or more nations.
+Thus, international policy coordination does not directly

-involve the private sector _per se_ .
+involve the private sector _per se_.
 As we shall see, this latter point is important because an arrangement made

 between national authorities might be undermined by a suspicious private sector.
 To provide an operational